opentracing-contrib/java-globaltracer/README.md

 Upon first use of any tracing method, this tracer lazily determines which `Tracer` implementation to use:
- 1. If an explicitly configured tracer was provided via the `GlobalTracer.set()` method, that will always take precedence over automatically provided tracer instances.
+ 1. If an explicitly configured tracer was provided via the `GlobalTracer.set()` method, that will always take precedence over automatically resolved tracer instances.
  2. A Tracer implementation can be automatically provided using the Java `ServiceLoader` through the `META-INF/services/io.opentracing.Tracer` service definition file.
     The GlobalTracer class will not attempt to choose between implementations;